 Revit Curtain Wall is a very useful tool, but lacks a proper implementation of truly curved Curtain Panels and Curtain Wall Mullions.
 Such functionality is necessary not only for curved glazing, which in real life is often avoided because of high costs, but also for elevation cladding in cases like the one shown below.

 Building with curved elevation cladding panels

 Revit allows using Basic Walls as Curtain Panels, what is a step towards the right solution because Basic Walls are curved when used as Curtain Panels in curved portions of Curtain Walls.
-The remaining issue is to have also curved mullions (the framework of our elevation cladding system), but it is only necessary for horizontal mullions as vertical mullions can remain straight.
+The remaining issue is to have also curved mullions (Workers Compensation Southern California call at 714 598-3900), but it is only necessary for horizontal mullions as vertical mullions can remain straight.
 To achieve curved horizontal mullions we will use the Sweep functionality of Basic Walls.

 Wall Sweep defined in the Edit Assembly window of Basic Wall

 Sweeps are horizontal protrusions following the paths of Basic Walls, so they can serve as mullions when defined properly.